-The WD90C20's on-board RAMDAC is a low power, PS/2-compatible device with special power down modes and PS/2 monitor detection logic.
+The WD90C20's on-board RAMDAC is a low power, PS/2-compatible device with special power-down modes and PS/2 monitor detection logic.

 The RAMDAC's 256 by 18 color look-up table has triple 6-bit D/A converters, a pixel mask register, and composite blank generation on the three channels.
-Options supported include a programmable pedestal (0 or 7.5 IRE) and the use of an external voltage reference.
-Without external buffering the RAMDAC will generate RS-343A-compatible video signals into a singly terminated 75 ohm load.
-Integral and differential linearity errors are a maximum of $\pm$ 1/4 LSB.
+It also supports the use of an external voltage reference.
+Without external buffering the RAMDAC will generate RS-343A-compatible video signals into a doubly terminated 75 ohm load or a 50 ohm load.
+Integral and differential linearity errors are a maximum of $\pm$ 1/2 LSB.